 Like most reviews sites, our editorial staff and laboratory testing expenses are partially offset by earning small commissions (at no cost to you) when you purchase something through those links.
 Learn More

 At WorkWhileWalking, we’re often asked how treadmill desks and desk cycles compare.
 Our answer is no secret: we think walking is the best way to stay active at work.
-That being said, we also recognize the surging popularity of cycling at your desk, and we want to you — as a worker committed to office fitness — to be as informed as possible on the merits of these relatively new products by having thorough desk cycle reviews to learn from.
+That being said, we also recognize the surging popularity of cycling at your desk, and we want you—as a worker committed to office fitness—to be as informed as possible on the merits of these relatively new products by having thorough desk cycle reviews to learn from.

 We sent our staff out to review the top under-desk pedal units on the market.
 They investigated design features, weight and size specs, customer experiences, and more according to our rigorous review process.
 Below, you’ll see the combined results of our research.